legends2k/advent-of-code/2018/day_01/input/puzzle.md

 Starting with a frequency of zero, **what is the resulting frequency** after all of the changes in frequency have been applied?

-Your puzzle answer was 576.
+Your puzzle answer was `576`.

 --- Part Two ---

 You notice that the device repeats the same frequency change list over and over.
-To calibrate the device, you need to find the first frequency it reaches twice.
+To calibrate the device, you need to find the first frequency it reaches **twice**.

 For example, using the same list of changes above, the device would loop as follows: